kstenerud/concise-encoding/ce-structure.md

  * Hours are always according to the 24h clock (21:00, not 9:00 PM).
  * Seconds go to 60 to support leap seconds.
- * Since a time by itself has no date component, time zone data must be interpreted as if it were "today", and so the absolute time value might not remain consistent from one day to the next should the political situation at that time zone change at a later date (except when using `Etc/GMT+1`, etc).
+ * Since a time by itself has no date component, time zone data must be interpreted as if it were "today".
+This means that time zones which are not offsets (such as `Etc/GMT+1`) might be interpreted differently on different dates for political reasons (such as daylight savings).
  * If the time zone is unspecified, it is assumed to be `Zero` (UTC).

 **Examples**: